United States Department of the Interior, National Park Service - National Center for Preservation Technology and Training (NCPTT)

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-Submit your application via email with the required application documents as email attachments to: NOFO-NCPTT@NPS.gov
+All applications must be submitted via email with the required application documents as email attachments to NOFO-NCPTT@NPS.gov.

 Archeology & Collections:

 Architecture & Engineering:

 You may also call (318) 356-7444 and an operator will connect you with the appropriate party.